Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 ## Claims transformation

 The process of constructing the [identity](#identity) of an [actor](#actor) during an ASP.NET request/response operation.
 This happens automatically after a successful [authentication](#authentication) operation.
-It is possible to inject one's own "claims transformation delegate" by simply configuring the `IClaimsTransformation` service during the DI services configuration (usually from the `ConfigureServices` method of the `Startup`).
+It is possible to replace the default (Microsoft) *claims transformer* with a custom *claims transformer* by simply configuring the `IClaimsTransformation` service during the DI services configuration (usually from the `ConfigureServices` method of the `Startup`).

-Please note that the SDK ([TetraPak.AspNet][nuget-tetrapak-aspnet]) already does this so replacing the claims transformation service with a custom one might cause unexpected results.
+Please note that the SDK ([TetraPak.AspNet][nuget-tetrapak-aspnet]) already does this so replacing the *claims transformer* with a custom one might cause unexpected results.
+It is also possible to add one ore more custom claims transformers.

+See also: [Custom claims transformation][scenario-custom-claims-transformation]

 ## Client